 Con: If you keep switching your inverter AC on and off, the power saving won’t be significant as the compressor motor will have to restart every single time

-Pro: Inverter ACs are more environment and earth-friendly compared to its counterpart
+Pro: Inverter ACs are more environment and earth-friendly compared to their counterpart

 Inverter AC vs Normal AC: Which one should you buy?